leangjia/blender_docs/manual/physics/fluid/type/flow.rst

 Initial Velocity
 ----------------

-When enabled, fluid will inherit the momentum of the flow source.
+When enabled, the fluid will inherit the momentum of the flow source.

 Source
-   Multiplier for inherited velocity.
+   Factor for the inherited velocity.
 A value of 1 will emit fluid moving at the same speed as the source.
 Normal
    When using a *Geometry Flow Source*, this option controls how much velocity fluid is given along the source's :term:`normal`.